R\'enyi Law Constraints on Gau{\ss}-Bonnet Black Hole Merger: Gauß-Bonnet Gravity and a Static-AdS Black Hole Solution

 Another important modification due to GB term appears in the black hole entropy formula, which gets corrections to the standard area law.
 Using the first law of black hole thermodynamics, (\(dM=TdS\)), we can calculate the entropy of the black hole as,

 In $5D$, the above expression reduces to

 The black holes are in canonical ensemble, and remains stable in the limit, \(\beta\rightarrow 0\).
 From eq.(\ref{ent}), it is also clear that the system is not homogeneous.
-Thus, all four conditions, related to Rényi laws, mentioned in the previous section, are satisfied for the large mass range.
+Thus, all four conditions, related to Rényi laws, mentioned in the previous section, are satisfied for the large mass range. \

 This concludes the standard thermodynamic analysis of black holes in GB gravity.
 Next, we shall focus on calculating the Rényi entropy formula for these black holes. \

 \textbf{Rényi Entropies:} We shall exploit the relation between Rényi entropy formula and free energy as discussed in \cite{free_ent, samolin, alice2} in order to calculate its expression for the black hole under consideration.
 First, we shall write the free energy for a thermodynamic system in a canonical ensemble.
 In terms of partition function, it is given by the following expression,